r-a-h/lattinscider.com/jobs.md

 # Lattin's Job Opportunities 👩‍🌾

 As you can imagine, there is a lot of work involved in running a farm!
-We care for animals, work in gardens, and produce cider, We also have a bakery, a store, a playground with a maze, and a tour service.
+We care for animals, work in gardens, and produce cider.
+We also have a bakery, a store, a playground with a maze, and a tour service.
 Our farm is open nearly every day attracting locals who stop in for fresh produce, busloads of school children, and visitors from all over the world.
 We need a wide variety of help!